Code-Institute-Submissions/MS1-Project-Poly-Bloom-Handmade/README.md

 Inspiration was drawn from the websites of <a href="https://www.shamushandmade.com/">Shamus Handmade</a> and <a href="https://www.claybycait.com/collections">Clay by Cait</a>.

-A big thanks to <a href="https://github.com/akshatnitd">Akshat Garg</a>, all the staff at Code Institute and all of the fellow coders on Slack for the advice along this project.
+A big thanks to <a href="https://github.com/akshatnitd">Akshat Garg</a>, all the staff at Code Institute and all of the fellow coders on Slack for the advice and support along this project.